 Similarly, if a hack into your password manager app file would ruin you, the risk is too great.

-A double-blind password gives you the ability to create secure passwords using a password manager app like 1Password while keeping the true password secret.
+A double-blind password gives you the ability to create unidentifiable passwords using a secure password manager like 1Password while keeping the true password secret.

-It’s only a strategy, but it’s one you should definitely consider using.
+It’s only a strategy, but it’s one you should consider using.

 Interesting!
 THanks for the tip!
 It makes sense to use this strategy for email, banking, etc. Thanks!